verdigado/rocketchat2matrix/README.md

 ## Design Decisions

-- Getting data from Rocket.Chat via (currently) manual mongodb export
+- Getting data from Rocket.Chat via manual mongodb export
 - Room to Channel conversion:
   - Read-only attributes of channels not converted to power levels due to complexity
 - Reactions: